JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 ## Todo

 - preview selected effect at current target location
+- disable the Hide UI toggle to prevent any of the proximity issues in VR

 ## Maybe

 - toggle the UI off when someone else picks up the gun. still possible to be toggled on again afterwards while the other person is holding it
-- disable the Hide UI toggle to prevent any of the proximity issues in VR
-- scaling
-- some sort of rotation control like locking rotation, locking rotation on some around some axis, snapping
-- grid snapping
 - positioning, most notably up and down to be able to place thins on uneven ground without parts of it floating

-## Other
+## Future Todo

-modes:
+- modes:
   - place mode
   - delete mode
   - preview mode
   - edit mode
+- scaling
+- stop absolutely everything button
+- some sort of rotation control like locking rotation, locking rotation on some around some axis, snapping
+- grid snapping